crisp-oss/chappe/README.md

 #### Check file sizes during build

 Once Chappe is done building your docs, it checks for all built files sizes against maximum build size rules.
-This is done to ensure that you do not get bad surprises, especially when including images in guides, about your Developer Docs users experiencing slow load times.
+This is done to ensure that you do not get bad surprises about your Developer Docs users experiencing slow load times, especially when you including a lot of heavy images in guides.

 In the event a build size rule threshold is reached, the Chappe CLI will error out, informing you which file is over-sized.

-To adjust thresholds or disable this checker rule, open your `config.json` file and refer to the `rules.build_size` property:
+To adjust size thresholds or disable this checker rule, open your `config.json` file and refer to the `rules.build_size` property:

 * To circumvent build failure when a file is over-sized, change `fail` to `false`;
 * Maximum sizes can be adjusted where relevant in `sizes` (note that sizes are in bytes, so 10KB is `10000`);